 Miele Compact Washer and Dryer

-Price: $1,500 each sold at AJ Madison
+Sold at AJ Madison

 They’re well-regarded in Europe for their excellent build quality and make 98% of their product parts in their own factories.
 Miele has also built a reputation for long-lasting products that don’t often require repair.

 The washing machines have a unique technology called automatic load recognition, where they adjust the amount of water and electricity used according to each individual load, so that your clothes are cleaned and rinsed efficiently.

 The two dispensers can use Miele’s own detergent or conventional detergent brands (both liquid and powder).
 Each washing machine comes with enough Miele cartridges to last for about 6 months.

 On the dryer front, Miele is the first to offer heat-pump dryers, which set them above the competition.
 As a bonus, the machine uses a 110 volt so no need to wire a new electrical outlet!